djipco/webmidi/website/api/classes/Input.md

 # Input

 The `Input` class represents a single MIDI input port.
-This object is automatically instantiated by the library according to the host's MIDI subsystem and should not be directly instantiated.
+This object is automatically instantiated by the library according to the host's MIDI subsystem and does not need to be directly instantiated.
 Instead, you can access all `Input` objects by referring to the [`WebMidi.inputs`](WebMidi#inputs) array.
 You can also retrieve inputs by using methods such as [`WebMidi.getInputByName()`](WebMidi#getInputByName) and [`WebMidi.getInputById()`](WebMidi#getInputById).